 The short answer is: a passion for reading.
 Book drives are a fun way to engage students in a meaningful experience that makes change happen.
 The process of a typical book drive is charted below.

 All documents in the blue column are readable and downloadable.
 They’ll answer most of your questions, including book collection criteria.
-Everything you need to run a successful, two week book drive at your school.
+Everything you need to run a successful, two week book drive.